Who is Master Young Wei-Chieh?

 In addition to studying for years with Master Tung, Master Young Wei-Chieh trained in the People’s Republic of China with the premier master of the Shang Han Lun, Liu Du Zhou, and with the premier master of the Yi Jing, Zhu Bo Kun.

-NL: I see how devoted Master Young Wei-Chieh has been to deepening and developing his knowledge of Chinese Medicine.
+Interviewer: I see how devoted Master Young Wei-Chieh has been to deepening and developing his knowledge of Chinese Medicine.
 Can you explain how Master Young became known as the person most closely associated with Master Tung and Tung style acupuncture?

 NB: Master Tung Ching-Ch’ang left the world in 1975.
 In 1973 he published his only written work, Tung’s Regular Meridians and Points, a short work which Master Tung dictated orally to one of his disciples, Yuan Guo-Ben.
 The book primarily consists of the Master Tung points, their